Netherlands: Demographics

-The fertility rate in the Netherlands is 1.78 children per woman (2018 estimate), which is high compared with many other European countries, but below the rate of 2.1 children per woman required for natural population replacement, it remains considerably below the high of 5.39 children born per woman in 1879.
-Netherlands subsequently has one of the oldest populations in the world, with the average age of 42.7 years.
+The fertility rate in the Netherlands is 1.78 children per woman (2018 estimate), which is high compared with many other European countries, but below the rate of 2.1 children per woman required for natural population replacement.
+The Netherlands has one of the oldest populations in the world, with the average age of 42.7 years.
 Life expectancy is high in the Netherlands: 84.3 years for newborn girls and 79.7 for boys (2020 estimate).
 The Dutch are the tallest people in the world, by nationality, with an average height of 1.81 m for men and 1.67 m for women in 2009.
 The average height of young men in the Netherlands increased from 5 feet, 4 inches to approximately 6 feet between the 1850s until the early 2000s.

 The country has a migration rate of 1.9 migrants per 1,000 inhabitants per year.
 The majority of the population of the Netherlands is ethnically Dutch.
 In 2022, the population was 74.8% ethnically Dutch, 8.3% other European, 2.4% Turkish, 2.4% Moroccan, 2.0% Indonesian, 2.0% Surinamese, and 8.1% others.
 Some 150,000 to 200,000 people living in the Netherlands are expatriates, mostly concentrated in and around Amsterdam and The Hague, now constituting almost 10% of the population of these cities.
+Significant minorities in the country include Frisians 700,000, Jews 41,000-45,000 and the Roma and the Sinti 40,000.

 According to Eurostat, in 2010 there were 1.8 million foreign-born residents in the Netherlands, corresponding to 11.1% of the total population.
 Of these, 1.4 million (8.5%) were born outside the EU and 0.43 million (2.6%) were born in another EU Member State.
-On 21 November 2016, there were 3.8 million residents in the Netherlands with at least one foreign-born parent ("migration background").
-Over half the young people in Amsterdam and Rotterdam have a non-western background.
-Dutch people, or descendants of Dutch people, are also found in migrant communities worldwide, notably in Canada, Australia, South Africa and the United States.
-According to the United States Census Bureau (2006), more than 5 million Americans claim total or partial Dutch ancestry.
-There are close to 3 million Dutch-descended Afrikaners living in South Africa.
+In 2022, there were 4.4 million residents in the Netherlands with at least one foreign-born parent.
+Over half the young people in Amsterdam and Rotterdam have a non-western background, as of 2006.
+Dutch people, or descendants of Dutch people, are found in migrant communities worldwide, notably in South Africa and the United States.

 The Randstad is the country's largest conurbation located in the west of the country and contains the four largest cities: Amsterdam in the province North Holland, Rotterdam and The Hague in the province South Holland, and Utrecht in the province Utrecht.
 The Randstad has a population of about 8.2 million inhabitants and is the 5th largest metropolitan area in Europe.
 According to Dutch Central Statistics Bureau, in 2015, 28 per cent of the Dutch population had a spendable income above 45,000 euros (which does not include spending on health care or education).